Melyohin-AA/OpenWeatherApiHandleLib/README.md

 ApiHandle apiHandle = apiHandleFactory.Make(apiKey, updateMode);
 ```

-### How to get current weather for a spicific city
+### How to get current weather for a specific city
 The `ApiHandle` class provides access to the API.
-The actual weather data for some spicific city can be gotten with the `ApiHandle.GetWeatherInCity` method ([doc](#apihandlegetweatherincity-method)).
+The actual weather data for some specific city can be gotten with the `ApiHandle.GetWeatherInCity` method ([doc](#apihandlegetweatherincity-method)).

 #### Example
 ```cs